 “Growing up, I’ve definitely seen a lot of persecution towards many very strong Christian friends,” Finch said.
 “I think because social media is such a powerful tool for expressing our ideas and our opinions … it’s pretty obvious when they’re persecuted.”

-BYU golf athlete Alexandra White, a Bible-believing Christian, said she thinks society has grown to have an issue with Christianity because of the judgment that exists between different Christian groups themselves.
+BYU golfer Alexandra White, a Christian, said she thinks society has grown to have an issue with Christianity because of the judgment that exists between different Christian groups themselves.

 “We each believe that we have it right, and it takes the focus off of Christ and puts it on our beliefs,” White said.
 “It’s not supposed to be a system of beliefs.
 It’s supposed to be a relationship where Christ is leading us and guiding us and showing us the way.”

 Robinson said he’s experienced marginalization for being an Evangelical Christian in Utah, where the majority of the population is Mormon.